shnax0210/read-jira-tickets/readme.md

 means that jira ticket fields `fields/summary` and `fields/description` will be concatenated to single string and written to field with name `text`.
 And jira ticket field `fields/components[]/name` (`fields/components` is array) will be written to field with name `label` but only in case if there is only one element in `fields/components` array.
 In other case ticket will be not saved to result file.

+Another examples:
+`-m "key->single_string:id" "fields/summary,fields/description->string:text" "fields/components[]/name->single_string:label"`
-Another example: `-m "key->single_string:id" "fields/labels->array:labels" "fields/reporter/emailAddress"->"single_string:reporter" "fields/status/name"->"single_string:status"`
+`-m "key->single_string:id" "fields/labels->array:labels" "fields/reporter/emailAddress"->"single_string:reporter" "fields/status/name"->"single_string:status"`

 [dpath](https://pypi.org/project/dpath/) is used for retrieving of jira ticket fields.